rafalp/Misago/docs/coding_style.rst

 View Arguments
 --------------

-As convention, declare view arguments in same order as parameters are declared in view's links patterns.
+As convention, declare view arguments in order they are being used in view's code.
+This means pk before slug, because view has to get model from database before it validates its slug.

 Templates
 =========